Canon 1D Mark IV vs Panasonic G7

 Of the two cameras under consideration, the Canon 1D Mark IV features an APS-H sensor and the Panasonic G7 a Four Thirds sensor.
 The sensor area in the G7 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 2.0.
 The sensor in the 1D Mark IV has a native 3:2 aspect ratio, while the one in the G7 offers a 4:3 aspect.

 With 16MP, the 1D Mark IV offers a slightly higher resolution than the G7 (15.8MP), but the 1D Mark IV nevertheless has larger individual pixels (pixel pitch of 5.70μm versus 3.77μm for the G7) due to its larger sensor.
-However, the G7 is a somewhat more recent model (by 5 years and 6 months) than the 1D Mark IV, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the G7 is a much more recent model (by 5 years and 6 months) than the 1D Mark IV, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS-1D Mark IV has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Panasonic Lumix DMC-G7 are ISO 160 to ISO 25600 (no boost).

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.